agronholm/typeguard/README.rst

      been installed
    * may clash with other import hooks

-See the documentation_ for further instructions.
+See the documentation_ for further information.

 .. _documentation: https://typeguard.readthedocs.io/en/latest/